U2-BENCH: Benchmarking Large Vision-Language Models on Ultrasound Understanding

 \paragraph{Data Selection and Sampling.}

-We construct \bench{} by sampling 7,241 ultrasound studies from 40 licensed datasets.
+We construct \bench{} by sampling 7,241 ultrasound studies from 40 licensed datasets. {In particular, 25 out of the 40 datasets were initially identified and compiled by \cite{alsharid2025public}.
+For a more comprehensive dataset-level characterization of that data, we refer readers to that paper.}

 These datasets were selected to represent a wide range of diagnostic tasks, anatomical regions, and clinical contexts.
 While the original datasets were independently curated and clinically annotated, we performed standardization, sampling, and quality checks to ensure consistency across tasks and enable reliable, reproducible benchmarking.
 Some datasets contribute to multiple benchmark tasks based on their available annotations and clinical relevance.

 To reflect real-world clinical data distributions and prevent data leakage, we adopt a task-specific, patient-level sampling strategy.
 Sampling is performed at the subject level rather than the image level to preserve intra-patient consistency.
+Importantly, during the sampling stage, datasets corresponding to clinically high-priority but data-sparse tasks were intentionally oversampled based on guidance from collaborating clinicians.
 To ensure anatomical coverage, we include data from 15 anatomical regions: fetus, thyroid, breast, heart, liver, cervix, carotid artery, musculoskeletal system, kidney, prostate, skin, lung, pancreas, brachial plexus, and colon.

 \paragraph{Data Cleaning, Format Unification, and Quality Verification.}